Powered by SchoolDash

 Brinsworth Road, Brinsworth, Rotherham S60 5EJ

-Particular strengths include Finances, Sixth form, Destinations and Disadvantaged pupils.
-Relative weaknesses include Representation, Admissions, Progress and Attendance.
+Particular strengths include Destinations, Sixth form, Disadvantaged pupils and Attendance.
+Relative weaknesses include Representation and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.